-Trajectories Analysis.
 Analysis of the computed trajectories was performed with the Simulation Integration Diagram module of Maestro 11.5.
-The RMSD and root mean square fluctuation (RMSF) of the receptor $C\alpha$ atoms relative to the reference structure were calculated.
+The root-mean-square-deviation (RMSD) and root mean square fluctuation (RMSF) of the receptor C $\alpha$ atoms relative to the reference structure were calculated.
 Trajectories were clustered to extract the most representative frames for each trajectory, in terms of the conformational space sampling.
-The clustering script from Desmond was used, the top 10 most populated clusters of each complex were retained, and the representative of each cluster was extracted.
-Then, binding free energies were computed using the molecular mechanics-generalized Born surface area method implemented in Schrödinger 2019-1.
+The clustering script from Desmond was used, the top ten most populated clusters of each complex were retained, and the representative of each cluster was extracted.
+Then, binding free energies were computed using the MM-GBSA method implemented in Schrodinger 2019-1.
 The H-bonds and hydrophobic contacts between ligands and key residues in the binding pocket, together with residues of helix 12 H-bonding to other residues, were monitored.